MCP HubMCP Hub

 Movement

-• get-position - Get the current position
+• get-position - Get the current position of the bot

 • move-to-position - Move to specific coordinates

-• look-at - Look at specific coordinates
+• look-at - Make the bot look at specific coordinates

 • jump - Make the bot jump

-• move-in-direction - Move in a specific direction
+• move-in-direction - Move in a specific direction for a duration

 Inventory

-• list-inventory - List items in inventory
+• list-inventory - List all items in the bot's inventory

-• find-item - Find a specific item
+• find-item - Find a specific item in inventory

 • equip-item - Equip a specific item